FAMILY MEDICATION TRACKER

 5. Expiry tracking for everything

 When 30 medicines are spread across three shelves and two bathrooms, expiry dates are easy to miss.
-The tracker should flag expiring medicines automatically so nothing slips through.
+The tracker should automatically flag medicines that are approaching their expiry date.

 6. Easy data entry